f4pga/prjxray/docs/architecture/glossary.rst

     tiles maps to multiple wires, one in each tile it spans.

   PIP
-  Programmable interconnect point (PIP)
+  Programmable interconnect point
-    Connection point between two wires in a tile that may be enabled or disabled by the configuration.
+    A programmable interconnect point (PIP) is a connection point between two wires in a tile that may be enabled or disabled by the configuration.

-  Horizontal clock row
-    Portion of a device including 12 horizontal clocks and the 50 interconnect and function tiles associated with them.
-A :term:`half` contains one or more horizontal clock rows and each half may have a different number of rows.

   ROI
-  Region of interest (ROI)
+  Region of interest
-    A term used in *Project X-Ray* to denote a rectangular region on the FPGA that is the current focus of our study.
+    Region of interest (ROI) is used in *Project X-Ray* to denote a rectangular region on the FPGA that is the current focus of our study.
     The current region of interest is `SLICE_X12Y100:SLICE_X27Y149` on a `xc7a50tfgg484-1` chip.